riccardotommasini/ppl/README.md

 ##

-Slack channels is available at [here](ppl-course.slack.com) to discuss about course issues and PPL related topis.
+Slack channels is available [here](ppl-course.slack.com) to discuss about course issues and PPL related topis.
 Use @polimi.it or @mail.polimi.it email to access it.

 ## Old Courses Material (Git Tags)